TomR21/Filesharer/README.md

 ## Using the application
 The program can be launched using `java -jar C:\Users\current_user\Filesharer\build\libs\Filesharer-1.0-all.jar `.
 All paths to the files that will be uploaded to the Drive are stored in filesSaved.txt.
 It has the following commands:
 * `check`: Checks if the program finds a file at the path that needs to be supplied.
+* `list`: Lists all files that are currently saved.
 * `add`: Add an additional file that needs to be saved by supplying the path to that file.
 * `remove`: Remove the path to a file that is saved in filesSaved.txt.
 * `upload`: Uploads all files that are saved.